 * EMC-supported, but not EMC-funded

-† project liaisons were introduced in late 2020, and some projects were completed prior to assignment of liaisons.
+† project liaisons were introduced in late 2020, and the performance period (i.e., funding period) ended prior to assignment of liaisons.

-EMC SUPPORTED MONITORING PROJECTS – 2015 to 2022
+EMC SUPPORTED MONITORING PROJECTS – 2015 to 2023

 A comprehensive list of all EMC-supported monitoring projects and links to supporting materials—including completed and closed projects—can be found on the Board’s EMC webpage.